RedisGears/RedisGears/rfcs/1-js-api-version.md

 This should allow to have a long room for warning the users about the changes and letting to change the module code adapt to the new APIs.

+# Examples

+## Versioning scheme

+When a user specifies version `1.2`, it designates the lower set of APIs with looking forward (so the APIs introduced in `1.3` or `1.2 + n` don't break the module from working (and so means nothing will be broken)).
+In other words, it means the user wants to have a version `>= 1.2 < 2.0`.

+This is quite an open approach and allows the user to avoid rewriting the first line every time for each new release of the API if it is not a breaking change, it allows the system to pick any version that satisfies the semantic version scheme and the user's module, as long as it **can** work in principle.

+If there is an API `X` introduced in `1.3`, and the user specifies the `1.2`, the user's module will be operating just fine, but access to this `X` API isn't guaranteed (it isn't promised that it will be accessible nor inaccessible, it solely depends on the implementation).